farooqsavad/Medicine_Recommendation_System/README.md

 │── README.md            # Project documentation
 ```

-## 🖼 Screenshots
-*(Add screenshots of your interface or notebook outputs here for better presentation)*

 ## 🔮 Future Improvements
 - Expand dataset with more conditions and medicines.
 - Add user authentication for personalized recommendations.